jzurner1/cyber_learning_path/blog.md

 - Press add and locate the ISO file, click it, and press open.
 Next, press choose.
 - Go to shared folders and create a new folder.
 Choose where to put it and exit the settings.
 - Select the virtual machine and press start.
 The machine will launch and you will have to go through the installation steps.

+### Day 20

+`4/8/22`

+I've spent most of the day working on the server, and I made some pretty big changes.
+Most notably, I started over and got rid of FreeNAS in favor or Ubuntu Server with NextCloud.
+I used a series of tutorial videos from 2017, but most of the information was outdated so I had to figure out most of it by myself.

+My original hardware setup was an old PC I had.
+This worked with FreeNAS, but when I tried to install Ubuntu Server, it gave me a million errors and complained about the CPU.
+After a dozen forum posts and a couple hours of futile attempts, I switched to a Raspberry Pi which is somehow working pretty well.
+2GB of RAM and 32GB of memory is enough to host a basic server.
+I added in a large flash drive for the boot device and eventually an external hard drive with two terabytes.
+I have a couple larger SATA hard drives but the Raspberry Pi doesn't have SATA slots so I bought some converters on Amazon; they'll be here by Saturday.

+The biggest problem I faced was in the /etc/fstab/ file.
+If you don't know, it's a sort of disk partitioning configuration file because Linux doesn't automatically partition drives like Windows.
+My problem was that it is super sensitive to minor errors and will send you to "emergency mode" if you try to boot with one in the file.
+Because the video I watched was so old, most of the syntax had completely changed and I had to spend a great deal of time finding a working setup.
+I must have tried thirty different syntaxes, and each attempt required rebooting the entire thing.
+Fortunately, I finally got it down.
+Below is the code that I ended with.

+**LABEL=writable  /        ext4   discard,errors=remount-ro       0 1
+LABEL=system-boot       /boot/firmware  vfat    defaults        0       1

+# Mount for portable drive at /mnt/cloud1
+UUID=77b1163b-becf-43fe-a13c-c7330a860171       /mnt/cloud1     ext4    defaults        0       3
+# mhddfs at /mnt/cloud
+mhddfs#/mnt/cloud1,/mnt/cloud2 /mnt/cloud fuse defaults,allow_other,nonempty 0 0**

+Another thing I had a bit of trouble with was setting a static IP address.
+It's easy to find information online but I have a less-common router, so there were no guides.
+The router page itself wasn't helpful and I had to dig through a bit to find it.
+It's pretty cool to see all the settings available though; I'll have to come back to it in a later post.

+I spent the majority of the day working on the server, and now I finally have a working version.
+NextCloud definitely does most of the heavy lifting, but I think it'll be fun to set up.
+I think I may also need to set up an actual database, but I'll save that for another day.